Healthcare Fraud Defense & Anti-Kickback Statute Defense

 The penalties are severe.
 Under 18 U.S.C. § 1347, healthcare fraud carries up to 10 years of imprisonment per count.
 If the fraud results in serious bodily injury, the maximum increases to 20 years.
 If it results in death, a life sentence is possible.

 Beyond incarceration, defendants face substantial fines, restitution orders, and forfeiture of assets.
 Federal law mandates exclusion from Medicare, Medicaid, and other federal healthcare programs upon conviction.
+For controlled substances distribution under 21 U.S.C. § 841, penalties reach 20 years per count, with a mandatory minimum of 20 years if death or serious bodily injury results.

 How Does DOJ Investigate Medicare Fraud Cases?